legitimate-stupidity/agent-project-eternity/README.md

 ## 🏗️ Architecture Overview

-Aethelred is a **distributed microservice system** with three autonomous agents orchestrated by a central launcher:
+Eternity is a **distributed microservice system** with three autonomous agents orchestrated by a central launcher:

 ```
 ┌─────────────────────────────────────────────────┐